scottcgi/MojoTween/Documentation/Documentation-en.md

   </summary>

   >Creates a TweenAction that moves the Transform position xy to [v2]/[xy]/[final] by bezier2 with [controlPos].
-  >Note: don't change the TweenEase of this TweenAction.
+  >Note: Don't change the TweenEase of this TweenAction.

   ```C#
   transform.ActionBezier2MoveXY(toVector2,   controlPosVector2,        duration);